Youssef Fennich

 Youssef Fennich (born 12 February 1993 in the Netherlands) is a Dutch retired footballer.

-Career
+Club career

-In 2011/12, Fennich won the youth league and reached the finals of the youth cup as well as that year's NextGen Series with A.F.C.
-Ajax, the most successful team in the Netherlands.
+In 2011/12, Fennich won the youth league and reached the finals of the youth cup as well as that year's NextGen Series with Ajax, the most successful team in the Netherlands.

 In 2012, he joined fellow Dutch side SC Heerenveen, where he failed to make an appearance.

-After making one appearance with PEC Zwolle in the Dutch top flight, Fennich signed for Azerbaijani outfit Keşla FK, where he again failed to make an appearance.
+After making one appearance with PEC Zwolle in the Dutch top flight, Fennich signed for Azerbaijani outfit Inter Baku, where he again failed to make an appearance.

 In 2017, he signed for Moroccan club Chabab Rif Al Hoceima before sealing a move to Mouloudia Oujda in the same country the following season.

+International career

+Fennich played 5 games for the Netherlands national under-17 football team.